sidemash/utilitaire-js/README.md

 <br>

 ### Use Case 2 - Delaying execution and Retrying
-You will see why the Future can be in a NotYetStarted state.
+You will see why the Future can be in a `NotYetStarted` state: In fact it is its initial state.
 ```typescript
 import {LazyFuture} from "utilitaire";